sudhirjadhav18/FrontEnd-Interview-Questions/README.md

 ### CSS

-- What is difference between *display:block* and *display: inline-block*?
+- What is difference between *display:block*, *display:inline* and *display: inline-block*?

+**block:** Displays an element as a block element.
+It starts on a new line and takes up the whole width.<br>
+block elements: `div, h1, p, li, section`

+**inline:** Displays an element as an inline element.
+Any height and width properties will have no effect.<br>
+inline elements: `span, a, img`

+**inline-block:** Displays an element as an inline-level block container.
+You CAN set height and width values.<br>

 - What is Pseudo-class?

 ### Javascript